- Live Versions: All

 - Link doesn't work over a VPN (Virtual private network).

-Live can't accept incoming MIDI Sync while Link is active; the "Sync" input ports are therefore inactive.
+Live can't accept incoming MIDI Sync while Link is active.
+When Link is enabled, the MIDI Sync Input ports are not taken into account.

-Live can't be used as a ReWire Device when Link is active.
-In order to use Live as a ReWire Device, first turn off Link, then re-start Live after the ReWire master program has been opened.
+In Live 10 and earlier, Live can't be used as a ReWire Device when Link is active.
+To use Live as a ReWire Device, first turn off Link, then re-start Live after the ReWire master program has been opened.

 If the network gets too crowded, apps can lose connection.
 However, it would take an extreme amount of Link users to cause this to happen.